 Finally, it is important that a strategist doesn’t insert themselves into every scenario.
 If a potential client knows all the answers, has done all the research, feels confident in what needs to be done, and is holding ultimate accountability for the outcome, then either function as a vendor or get them pointed in the direction of a vendor you know and trust.
 To everyone buying outside support, if that’s you and you’re about to pay a team for strategy support, just stop.
-If you aren’t saying “I don’t know” during the process, you either don’t need strategy help, or you need to find someone who asks better questions.
+If you aren’t saying “I don’t know” during the process—or if your potential consultant isn’t showing you things you didn’t already know—you either don’t need strategy help, or you need to find someone who asks better questions.

 What actions and outcomes fall under the term “strategy”?

 So far, we’ve established that strategy is a great, big, overused word.
 Not everything is actually strategy, not everyone is a real strategist, and you don’t always even need a strategist in the first place.
 Even at Element Three, we don’t always function as a strategist.
-With established partners who we know and have been working with for years, we may function as a vendor and simply knock out work as it is needed.
+With established partners who we know and have been working with for years—often, these are partners with whom we’ve already done the strategic foundation building—we may function as a vendor and simply knock out work as it is needed.

 Still, this leaves a gap in understanding between what portion of work is strategic, and what is execution.
 To make this a more complete picture, let’s use a marketing campaign as an example.
 A basic marketing campaign involves three key parts: